wongchichong/yt-dlp-mcp/README.md

   * Inputs:
     * `url` (string, required): URL of the video
     * `resolution` (string, optional): Video resolution ('480p', '720p', '1080p', 'best').
 Defaults to '720p'
+    * `startTime` (string, optional): Start time of the video segment to download (e.g., '00:01:30', '1:30', '90').
+    * `endTime` (string, optional): End time of the video segment to download (e.g., '00:02:00', '2:00', '120').
+    * `chapter` (string, optional): Chapter title or 'all' to split video by all chapters.
+If a chapter title is provided, only that chapter will be downloaded.
+If 'all' is provided, the video will be split into multiple files based on chapters.

 * **download_audio**
   * Download audio in best available quality (usually m4a/mp3 format) to user's Downloads folder